cisco-open/flame/docs/03-fiab.md

-# Fledge In A Box (fiab)
+# Flame In A Box (fiab)

 ## Overview

-fiab is a development environment for fledge.
+fiab is a development environment for flame.
-The fledge system consists of four components: apiserver, controller, notifier and fledgelet.
+The flame system consists of four components: apiserver, controller, notifier and flamelet.
 It also includes mongodb as backend state store.
 This development environment is mainly tested under MacOS.
 This guideline is primarily based on MacOS.
 However, this dev environment doesn't work under latest Apple machines with M1 chip set.
 The fiab is also tested under Archlinux.
 Hence, it may work on other Linux distributions such as Ubuntu.

-The `fledge/fiab` folder contains several scripts to configure and set up the fiab environment.
+The `flame/fiab` folder contains several scripts to configure and set up the fiab environment.
-Thus, the working directory for this guideline is `fledge/fiab`.
+Thus, the working directory for this guideline is `flame/fiab`.

 ## Prerequisites